It’s impossible to predict how you’ll react to the death of someone you care about, even when you know what’s going to happen.

 How you might feel

 It’s common for people to swing between feeling OK one minute and upset the next.
-You might find that these feelings come in waves or bursts – this can be unpredictable and might make you feel worried, ashamed or afraid.
+You might find that these feelings come in waves or bursts – this can be unpredictable and unsettling.

 How long does grief last for?